Is this reason for concern?

 If your doctor determines that your medication is causing the cramps in your feet, they may want to change your prescription.
 This way, they can evaluate possible side effects of the new medication, and whether or not it will also cause your feet to cramp.

 If you’re experiencing foot cramps on a regular basis, particularly if they’re debilitating, make an appointment with your doctor.
 Your doctor can help you identify what’s causing the cramps so that you can return to your regular quality of life.
+If you don’t already have a primary care doctor, the Healthline FindCare tool can help you find a physician in your area.

 If you’re only experiencing occasional cramps, they’re probably not a cause for concern, but it’s a good idea to rule out simple issues (like overexertion or ill-fitting shoes) that could be causing them.
 If this doesn’t solve the problem or if the cramps continue to get worse and more frequent, contact your doctor.